sasabosnic/rgz/ssg.md

 **100 pps**.
 On modern computers `ssg` generates a hundred pages per second.
 Half of a time for markdown rendering and another half for wrapping articles into the template.
-I heard good static site generators work---twice as fast---at 200 pps, so there's lots of performance that can be gained. ;)
+I heard good static site generators work&mdash;twice as fast&mdash;at 200 pps, so there's lots of performance that can be gained. ;)

----

 ## Install